 Additional information or other instructions regarding the change of ownership, if any;

-The name, company (if applicable), email address, and phone number of the person submitting the change of ownership form and whether that person is the transferor (previous owner), transferee (new owner), or agent; and
+The name, company (if applicable), email address, and phone number of the person submitting the change of ownership information and whether that person is the transferor (previous owner), transferee (new owner), or agent; and

-Signature of the person submitting the change of ownership form and date of signature.
+Signature of the person submitting the change of ownership information and date of signature.

-Following those 30 days, and for each day thereafter until the change of ownership form is submitted to the board, the transferee (new owner) may be subject to civil liability up to the maximum allowed pursuant to Water Code section 1846.
+Following those 30 days, and for each day thereafter until the change of ownership information is submitted to the board, the transferee (new owner) may be subject to civil liability up to the maximum allowed pursuant to Water Code section 1846.

-Authority cited: Section 1058, Water Code.
-Reference: Sections 1055, 1250, 1252 and 1846, Water Code.
+Authority cited: Sections 348(a) and 1058, Water Code.
+Reference: Sections 1055, 1228.5, 1228.6, 1250, 1252 and 1846, Water Code.

 Title 23.
 Waters